 10. Bottle it

 Speaking of water, never drink water that’s not bottled and always use a straw so you’re not drinking from a can that’s been sitting in ice made from undiluted typhoid.
 We pack our own paper straws (the plastic ones are a hideous environmental hazard) for just such occasions.

 It’s not always the food that makes people sick, it’s the germs you’re packing on your own hands.
 Especially kids who struggle to keep their hands off everything!
 Just like we would at home, we make the kids wash their hands before they put their fingers anywhere near their food or mouths.
 As an added precaution, we also use a splash of hand sanitiser before and after each meal.

 12. BYO utensils

 Though we used to be a little more nonchalant, with kids in tow we have to take more precautions.
 We carry our own disposable cutlery for the kids because the plastic cutlery stocked at street vendors isn’t always the cleanest.
 And its bad for the environment.
 Paranoid?
 Perhaps.
 Have my kids ever had food poisoning?
 Never.

-SO WHAT SHOULD YOU DO IF YOUR KIDS DO GET TRAVELLER’ DIARRHEA?
+SO WHAT SHOULD YOU DO IF YOUR KIDS DO GET TRAVELLER’ DIARRHOEA?

 You may know it as Delhi Belly, The Hershey squirts, Bali Belly, Peru Poo, Burrito Bowels or the ever so politely British, holiday tummy.
 Regardless of your preferred euphemism, a case of traveller’s diarrhoea is shit.
 And no matter how cautious you are, getting it can come down to nothing more than bad luck.